-Ottawa braces for 'increasingly dangerous’ COVID mandate protests, as ‘Freedom Convoy’ blockades leave city on edge
+Ottawa braces for ‘increasingly dangerous’ covid mandate protests as ‘Freedom Convoy’ blockades leave city on edge

 He said this week that there might not be a “policing solution” to the blockades and that officers were considering “military aid to civil power” to end them.
 Trudeau has said that deploying the military is “not in the cards right now.”

-Police have charged at least four people in connection with the demonstrations and issued some 30 traffic tickets.
-They’ve opened a hate crimes tip line and said that there are dozens of active investigations, including into the desecration of the National War Memorial, which is now fenced off.
+Police have charged at least four people in connection with the demonstrations and issued about 30 traffic tickets.
+They’ve opened a hate crimes tip line and said that dozens of investigations are underway, including into the desecration of the National War Memorial, which is now fenced off.

 Vaccine mandates have been popular in Canada, according to public opinion polls, and Canada has one of the world’s highest vaccination rates.
-The Canadian Trucking Association, an industry group, has distanced itself from the demonstrations, noting that the vast majority of its truckers are vaccinated.
+The Canadian Trucking Association, an industry group, has distanced itself from the demonstrations, noting that the vast majority of its truckers have been vaccinated.

-Even if Trudeau dropped the vaccination requirement for cross-border truckers, unvaccinated Canadian truckers would still be unable to cross the border because of the U.S. rule.
+Even if Trudeau dropped the vaccination requirement for cross-border truckers, unvaccinated Canadian truckers still would not be able to cross the border because of the U.S. vaccination requirement.

-Several lawmakers have cheered the convoy on, even happily posing for photos with the big-rigs that have paralyzed the city in the background.
+Several lawmakers have cheered the convoy on, even happily posing for photos against a backdrop of the big rigs that have paralyzed the city.
 They’ve drawn charges of hypocrisy because many of them called for an aggressive police response when an Indigenous-led movement blockaded railroads to protest a pipeline in 2020.

-On Friday, some federal Conservative Party lawmakers broke ranks, including Danny Patterson, a Senator who resigned from the Conservative caucus, deploring protesters who flew Confederate and Nazi flags last weekend.
+On Friday, some federal Conservative Party lawmakers broke ranks.
+That group included Danny Patterson, a senator who resigned from the Conservative caucus, deploring the flying of Confederate and Nazi flags by some protesters last weekend.

 Read more: